-A neurological exam, also called a neuro exam, is an evaluation of a person's nervous system that can be performed in the healthcare provider's office.
-It may be performed with instruments, such as lights and reflex hammers, and usually does not cause any pain to the patient.
+A neurological exam, also called a neuro exam, is an evaluation of a person's nervous system that can be done in the healthcare provider's office.
+It may be done with instruments, such as lights and reflex hammers.
+It usually does not cause any pain to the patient.
 The nervous system consists of the brain, the spinal cord, and the nerves from these areas.
 There are many aspects of this exam, including an assessment of motor and sensory skills, balance and coordination, mental status (the patient's level of awareness and interaction with the environment), reflexes, and functioning of the nerves.
 The extent of the exam depends on many factors, including the initial problem that the patient is experiencing, the age of the patient, and the condition of the patient.

 A complete and thorough evaluation of a person's nervous system is important if there is any reason to think there may be an underlying problem, or during a complete physical.
 Damage to the nervous system can cause problems in daily functioning.
-Early identification may help to identify the cause and decrease long-term complications.
-A complete neurological exam may be performed:
+Early identification may help to find the cause and decrease long-term complications.
+A complete neurological exam may be done:

 During a routine physical

 Following any type of trauma